agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

 .. py:function::
   xuance.torch.policies.gaussian.CriticNet_SAC.forward(x, a)

-  xxxxxx.
+  A feed forward method that defines the forward pass through the critic network, taking the input tensors x and a, and passing it through the critic model.

-  :param x: The input tensor.
+  :param x: The input observation data.
   :type x: torch.Tensor
-  :param a: xxxxxx.
+  :param a: The input action data.
-  :type a: xxxxxx
+  :type a: torch.Tensor
-  :return: xxxxxx.
+  :return: The evaluated critic values of input x.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:class::
   xuance.torch.policies.gaussian.SACPolicy(action_space, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation, device)

+  This class defines a policy for the soft actor-critic (SAC) with continuous action spaces.

   :param action_space: The action space of the environment.
   :type action_space: Space